Maceris/Hemera/docs/types.md

 b : string[..] // Dynamic array of strings
 ```

-Dynmaic arrays know their size, and also have a capacity that can be accessed with `array.capacity`.
+Dynamic arrays know their size, and also have a capacity that can be accessed with `array.capacity`.

 ### Array views